HITS-MCM/reweight_residue_secstruct/README.md

 > "Simulation of the Positive Inotropic Peptide S100A1ct in Aqueous Environment by Gaussian Accelerated Molecular Dynamics"; M. Glaser, N. J. Bruce, S. B. Han, R. C. Wade, J Phys Chem B. 2021 May 13;125(18):4654-4666 (https://pubs.acs.org/doi/10.1021/acs.jpcb.1c00902)

-The reweighting procedure is implemented in the Python module 'src/reweight_residue_secstruct/reweight_residue_secstruct.py'.<br/>
-Please also check the introductory comment in 'reweight_residue_secstruct.py' for more information.<br/>
+The reweighting procedure is implemented in the Python module 'src/reweight_residue_secstruct/reweight_residue_secstruct.py' (please also check the introductory comment in 'reweight_residue_secstruct.py' for more information).

 To run 'reweight_residue_secstruct.py', please first created the necessary "environment", either by creating